 6.5 You will be responsible at your own expense for the removal, replacement (and/or alteration if required) of any fixtures and fittings or other items that we require to be moved in order to install the Goods and supply the Services including but not limited to curtains, shutters, grilles, blinds, pelmets, and soft furnishings, the lifting and refitting of carpets.
-Any assistance given to customers by company fitting staff in moving objects will be on a goodwill basis.
-Should there be loss or damage as a result of this assistance, the company will not accept any liability for whatever reason.
-We will not re-position any furniture that we may have moved or re-hang any curtains or blinds, but we will leave the site in a clean and tidy state.
+We will not re-position any furniture that may have been moved or re-hang any curtains or blinds, but we will leave the site in a clean and tidy state.

 6.7 We do not tolerate abuse of our staff in the office or on site and reserve the right to cancel your contract in the event that this occurs, in which case you must immediately pay the whole of the outstanding balance of the Price and we will deliver the Goods to site for installation by others.

 7.1 If scaffolding is required for the installation of the Goods, we will inform you either at the time you sign the Order Form or as soon as practicable following any survey carried out under clause 3 above.